2016 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 2. Cud Error

-3. Broad strike
+3. Broad Strike

-Where To Sell Your 2016 Half Dollar?
+Where To Sell Your 2016 Half Dollar For Full Value

 After determining your 2016 Kennedy half dollar’s value, the next step involves finding the right marketplace to maximize your return.
 Several platforms cater to different collector needs and selling preferences.
 Each option offers distinct advantages depending on your coin’s grade, rarity, and target audience.